njmarchant/LBA-Alcohol_Social_Choice/README.md

 # LBA-Alcohol_Social_Choice
 LBA Model scripts in python used to model decision-making in choice between alcohol and social reward.
-Used in paper titled "Anterior insula activity during alcohol and social reward self-administration and choice in male and female rats" Submitted October, 2025
+Used in paper titled "Anterior insula activity during alcohol and social reward self-administration and choice in male and female rats" Published April, 2026 in The Journal of Neuroscience.

 > **Associated Publication:**
 > DOI: https://doi.org/10.1523/JNEUROSCI.1180-25.2026